 joined the club, and would leave their mark in later

 Like all clubs, the Don Mills Camera Club is run

 by an executive voted in by the membership.
 One

-of the more unusual rules is that the presidential
+of the more unusual rules is that the position of

-a maximum period of two years.
+a maximum of two years.
 This rule has helped

 keep the club vibrant, and ensured that no one person

 can dominate the club in the long term.